-- What are the Origin of replication in Prokaryotes and Eukaryotes
+- What is the origin of replication in Prokaryotes and Eukaryotes

 - DNA Polymerases-I